Dr-Duncan-treatment-room

 Is L'Atelier Aesthetics really doctor-led?

 Yes.
-Dr Brennand performs every consultation and every injectable treatment personally.
+Dr Brennand performs every injectable treatment personally.
 Device treatments are delivered by our clinical team under his clinical lead.
 Dr Brennand is GMC-registered with reference number 4341662.

 Who performs anti-wrinkle injections at L'Atelier Aesthetics?